-What to do when the shepherd of the sheep is out of
+17 ways to introduce your pastor to your kids when the shepherd of the sheep is out of touch with the lambs

-"I let the Sunday school teachers take care of the kids; my ministry is with adults.”
+“I let the Sunday school teachers take care of the kids; my ministry is with adults.”

 Senior pastors don’t really think this way, do they?